glenkleidon/JSON-ND/README.md

 `"ids:integer[]":["1:integer"]` is **invalid**.

-#### Encoding text with colons.
+#### Encoding text strings with colons.
-To remove abiguity with strings and the presense or absence of colon in the text, either Escape the text colons and include a data type OR simply include the data-type and the final colon will delimit the data-type:
+To remove abiguity with strings and the presense or absence of colon in the text, either escape the text colons and include a data type OR simply include the data-type and the final colon will delimit the data-type:

 When encoding the string "To be: Or not to be", ALL the following forms are valid:

+`"To be: Or not to be"`

+`"To be\u003A Or not to be"`

 `"text":"To be: Or not to be"`